MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/global_ocean.rst

     config_rx1_min_layer_thickness = 0.1

-.. _dev_ocean_global_ocean_sowisc12to60:
+.. _dev_ocean_global_ocean_sowisc12to30:

-SO12to60 and SOwISC12to60
+SO12to30 and SOwISC12to30
 +++++++++++++++++++++++++

-The ``SO12to60`` and ``SOwISC12to60`` meshes are Southern Ocean regionally refined meshes with 12-km resolution around the Southern Ocean and Antarctica, 45-km at southern mid-latitudes, 30-km at the equator and in the North Atlantic, 60-km resolution in the North Pacific, and 35-km resolution in the Arctic.
+The ``SO12to30`` and ``SOwISC12to30`` meshes are Southern Ocean regionally refined meshes with 12-km resolution around the Southern Ocean and Antarctica and have 30-km resoltuion elsewhere.

 The class
-:py:class:`compass.ocean.tests.global_ocean.mesh.so12to60.SO12to60BaseMesh` defines
+:py:class:`compass.ocean.tests.global_ocean.mesh.so12to30.SO12to30BaseMesh` defines
 the resolution for the meshes.
-The ``compass.ocean.tests.global_ocean.mesh.so12to60`` module includes namelist options appropriate for forward simulations with split-explicit (but not RK4) time integration on these meshes.
+The ``compass.ocean.tests.global_ocean.mesh.so12to30`` module includes namelist options appropriate for forward simulations with split-explicit (but not RK4) time integration on these meshes.
 These set the time step and default run duration for short runs with these meshes.